posconnetwork/JS-Data-Retrieval-Sample/README.md

 ## Sample Code

-The sample code in [VHHK.ts](VHHK.ts) will retrieve information for Hong Kong International Airport (VHHH) in VHHK FIR.
+The sample code in [VHHK.ts](VHHK.ts) will retrieve information for Hong Kong International Airport (VHHH) in VHHK FIR written in TypeScript.
+A CommonJS implementation is available in [VHHK_CommonJS.js](VHHK_CommonJS.js)

 The sample code in TypeScript embeds type annotations for easy understanding as well as context-aware code completion in popular IDEs.
 Run `npm run build` to build a CommonJS file from TypeScript.
 You can also write in CommonJS directly.